 The Skirball Teacher Advisory Council (STAC) is a collaborative, resource-sharing group of active classroom teachers who work closely with the Skirball’s Education department.
 This dynamic group of teachers and leaders champions LA County’s diverse student populations and shares in the Skirball’s mission to foster empathy, collaboration, and community.

-We're recruiting!
-Are you an active Pre-K through Grade 12 classroom teacher in the Los Angeles County school system?
 The STAC meets regularly to co-create and implement innovative programming and lesson plans for students and fellow educators.
 A stipend of $500 is available and STAC teachers receive priority registration for Skirball school tours.

 Martha Cervantes, Grade 2 Teacher at Suva Elementary School